Walker (TV series): Development

 In September 2019, it was announced that a reboot of Walker, Texas Ranger starring Jared Padalecki was in development.
 The CW picked up the project for its 2020–2021 development slate in October 2019.
 In January 2020, it was announced that The CW had ordered the project directly to series, bypassing a television pilot, and would be titled Walker.
 The series is written by Anna Fricke who is also expected to executive produce alongside Dan Lin, Lindsey Liberatore and Padalecki.
 Production companies involved with the series were slated to consist of CBS Television Studios and Rideback.
 On February 3, 2021, The CW gave the series an additional five episodes bringing the total episodes for the first season to 18 episodes and renewed the series for a second season.
-The second season premiered on October 28, 2021.
 On March 22, 2022, The CW renewed the series for a third season.
+On May 9, 2023, The CW renewed the series for a fourth season, being one of the few legacy series to survive the network's overhaul by new owners Nexstar Media Group.
+On May 16, 2024, The CW's President of Entertainment Brad Schwartz stated that the network was negotiating with the producers about a fifth season, especially focusing on its budget.
+However, a few days later, it announced that it was not renewing the series.

 Casting

 On February 5, 2020, it was announced that Lindsey Morgan had joined Walker in the role of Micki, Walker's new partner in the Texas Rangers.
 The same month, Keegan Allen was cast in the role of Walker's brother, Liam, while Mitch Pileggi and Molly Hagan were cast as Walker's father and mother, Bonham and Abeline, respectively.
 On February 28, 2020, it was announced that Coby Bell had joined the series, playing the role of Texas Ranger Captain Larry James.
 On March 4, 2020, Jeff Pierre was cast as a series regular.
 On March 12, 2020, Violet Brinson and Kale Culley joined the cast as series regulars.
 On September 14, 2020, Genevieve Padalecki, Jared Padalecki's wife, was cast in a recurring role.
 On October 30, 2020, Odette Annable was cast in a recurring role.
 In November 2020, Chris Labadie and Alex Landi joined the cast in recurring roles.
 On December 4, 2020, Gabriela Flores was cast in a recurring role.
 On January 7, 2021, Rebekah Graf joined the cast in a recurring capacity.
 On February 19, 2021, Alex Meneses was cast in a recurring role.
 On April 29, 2021, it was reported that Odette Annable was promoted as a series regular for the second season.
 On August 31, 2021, it was announced that Dave Annable joined the cast in a recurring role for the second season.

-On October 22, 2021, it was announced that Mason Thames will have a recurring role as Young Walker.
+On October 22, 2021, it was announced that Mason Thames would have a recurring role as Young Walker.
 Jalen Thomas Brooks was also cast as Colton Davidson.
+Colin Ford, who played young Sam Winchester on Supernatural, appeared several times as soldier-aged Walker in season 3.